heathgr/matrix-traverser/README.md

 # Matrix Traversal

 The Matrix Traverser is a web app that solves an algorithmic problem.
-A random matrix of numbers between 0 and 9 is generated.
+A random rectangular matrix of cells with numbers between 0 and 9 is generated.
 The problem is solved by calculating the LONGEST path through the matrix that meets the following conditions:

 1. The path cannot move to a cell in the matrix that it has already passed through.
 2. The path can only move to a cell of equal or greater value than the previous cell in the path.